-- Existing digital images for materials which have been made available on the digital image collection or other database online may be downloaded and should be used as study images.
+- Existing digital images for materials which have been made available in digital collections or other database online may be downloaded for study use only.

-- Photography is permitted only to the extent that it does not disrupt other readers or compromise the safety of the collections or security of the facility.
+- Photography in the Reading Room is permitted only to the extent that it does not disrupt other readers or compromise the safety of the collections or security of the facility.

 - Readers may not take digital photographs of copies held at the LWL of originals that are owned by other repositories.
 Photocopies of photostat prints will be made for study use only when the repository’s image cannot be located online.